gsumithub/Myntra_clone/README.md

 # Myntra_clone
-A simple clone of Homepage of Myntra Website
+A simple clone of Homepage of Myntra Website.
-Used HTML5 andCSS3
+Used HTML5 andCSS3.
-additional transitions are added in the header for megamenu
+Added additional transitions are added in the header for megamenu Mobile, Tablet and Desktop responsive